Magisk-Modules-Alt-Repo/microg_installer/README.md

+## This project is in reduced maintenance / no support mode and I will only release updates for my personal usage from now on.
+There are too many issues with KernelSU, stock ROMs and everything too far from my personal usecase, and I'd rather use my free time with other projects, so I am not really able (or motivated) to support most cases anymore.
+If you can, use recovery-based installers, those will always be more reliable and universal.

 # microG Installer Revived

 This is a Magisk module - originally based on Hieu Van's microG Installer - that installs microG GmsCore, GsfProxy and Companion (or Play Store if you want so) to `/system/priv-app`.